Sage/pwork/README.md

 - cache.set # 40ms

 In a sync flow the `save` method would take approx 260ms (100+120+40), but via async it should take no more than 120ms.

+The following environment variable can be used to specify the async task pool size:

+- **PWORK_ASYNC_POOL_SIZE** [Integer] [Optional] [Default=10]

+> This is the number of threads within the async pool to use for processing async tasks

 ### .peach
+> This functionality is now deprecated in favour of the Async/Await model detailed above.

 This method provides a parallel thread based execution of an each block iteration over an array.

 **Params:**